 Both Tesco and Lidl got planning consent in 2008 to open branches on Skye.
-Lidl has apparently decided against building here, and as yet there is no sign of actual store development from Tesco.
+Ten years later, there is no sign of actual store development from either of them

 Meanwhile the Co-op is consulting on a plan to extend its current store in Portree and add a petrol station.
 Believe what you will.